-The World Wide Web is a huge network of interconnected pages.
+The World Wide Web is a vast network of interconnected pages.

-From this nature, search engine algorithms are programmed to rank a website’s relevance to a search query based on how strong is its network.
+From this nature, search engine algorithms are programmed to rank a website’s relevance to a search query based on the strength of its network.

-This gave birth to a network of blog sites intended for the sole purpose of ranking a website.
-Let’s dig deeper and compare Public and Private Blog Networks.
+This led to the creation of blog networks intended solely for ranking websites.
+Let’s explore and compare Public and Private Blog Networks.

 Table of Contents